 Active in the community, Mark was a board member from 2003 to 2020 and served on the Executive Committee from 2005 to 2020 of the Samost Jewish Family & Children’s Service, serving as President from 2012-2014.
-Mark also sits on the Board of Jewish Federation of Southern New Jersey, Chairing the Planning and Visionary Committee since 2017, and the Board of the Jewish Community Foundation, Inc. from 2015 to 2020.
+Mark also sits on the Board of Jewish Federation of Southern New Jersey, chairing the Planning and Visionary Committee from 2017 to 2020, and served on the Board of the Jewish Community Foundation, Inc. from 2015 to 2020.
 He is former chair of corporate sponsorships for Temple Beth Sholom in Cherry Hill, NJ and currently serves on its governance committee.

 Mark is a graduate of Emory University (B.A.
 1990) and the George Washington University Law School (J.D.
 1993).
 A former triathlete, he now spends most weekend mornings on the golf course.